AhamedRashath/Heart-Disease-Project/README.md

 HEART DISEASE PROJECT:

-It is a Multi-class Classification machine learning project.in the project I used machine learning algorithm to predict the heart disease.I downloaded the data from kaggle website and that data contains lot of columns include the predictable feature 'Target'.
+It is a Multi-class Classification machine learning project.in the project I used machine learning algorithms to predict the heart disease.I downloaded the data from kaggle website and that data contains lot of columns include the predictable feature 'Target'.

 DATASET: